Salekin-13/intro-to-ml-basics/README.md

 ## 🔍 Key Takeaways

 * Logistic regression can perform relatively well on simpler datasets like FMNIST.
-* MLPs can model more complex decision boundaries with hidden layers but still struggles with more complex data like RGB images in CIFAR-10
+* MLPs can model more complex decision boundaries with hidden layers but still struggles with complex data like RGB images in CIFAR-10.
+* Proper parameter initialization helps avoid vanishing and exploding gradients.
 * Dropout and L2 regularization are helpful in reducing overfitting, especially for deeper models.
-* Proper parameter initialization helps avoid vanishing and exploding gradients.

 ---